loighic/loighic.github.io/_news/announcement_3.md

 ---
 layout: post
-date: 2023-02-23
+date: 2024-04-13
 inline: true
 ---

-"Functional kinds and the special sciences."
-Mississippi Academy of Sciences Annual Meeting: HPS Division.
-Biloxi, MS.
+"Seeing the mind: Hacking, microscopes and calcium imaging."
+Spring meeting of the Deep South Philosophy and Neuroscience Workgroup.
+Memphis, TN.